 I never get tired of eating beans, and cooking beans in the Instant Pot is truly a pleasure!
 They cook so much faster than any other method.
 If all I used this pressure cooker for was beans, it would still be worth it!

-In this recipe for Instant Pot Sausage and White Beans I like to use kielbasa, for it’s smoky flavor.
+In this recipe for Instant Pot Sausage and White Beans I like to use kielbasa, for the smoky flavor.
 This sausage flavors the beans perfectly.

 Adding fresh herbs, onion, garlic, and veggies takes this to a higher level!
 It just works to make this one-pot meal delicious as well as hearty.